agmalpartida/brand/content/posts/Postgresql/patroni_setup/index.md

 ```

 **Note** : Haproxy will check 8008 port of pgdb servers and if it returns 200 status then it will redirect all traffic to the leader.
 This 8008 port is configured in Patroni.

+Note there are two sections: primary, using port 5000, and standbys, using port 5001.
+All three nodes are included in both sections: that’s because they are all potential candidates to be either primary or secondary.
+For HAproxy to know which role each node currently has, it will send an HTTP request to port 8008 of the node: Patroni will answer.
+Patroni provides a built-in REST API support for health check monitoring that integrates perfectly with HAproxy for this:

 3. Start haproxy on both nodes